jaxxstorm/leebriggs.co.uk/_posts/2018-11-07-kr8-kubernetes-config-mgmt.md

 ## Task

 [Task](https://github.com/go-task/task) does a lot of the heavy lifting for kr8.
 It is a task runner, much like [Make](https://www.gnu.org/software/make/) but with a more flexible DSL (yep, it's yaml/json!) and the ability to run tasks in parallel.
 We use [Taskfiles](https://taskfile.org/#/usage?id=getting-started) for each component to allow us to build the component config.
 This gives us the flexibility to use rendering options for each component that make sense, whether it be pulling in a Helm chart or plain yaml.
 We can then input that yaml with kr8, and manipulate it with jsonnet code to add, modify the resulting kubernetes manifest.
 Alongside this, we use a taskfile to generate deployment tasks and to generate _all_ components for a Task.
-This gives us the ability to execute lots of generate jobs in relatively short periods of time.
+This gives us the ability to execute lots of generate manifest jobs in relatively short periods of time.

 ## Kubecfg